Executive Cyber Security Awareness Training Course

 Advanced Java Security

-21 HoursEven experienced Java programmers are not mastering by all means the various security services offered by Java, and are likewise not aware of the different vulnerabilities that are relevant for web applications written in Java.
+21 HoursEven experienced Java programmers do not necessarily master all the security services provided by Java, nor are they always aware of the different vulnerabilities relevant to web applications written in Java.

-The course – besides introducing security components of Standard Java Edition – deals with security issues of Java Enterprise Edition (JEE) and web services.
-Discussion of specific services is preceded with the foundations of cryptography and secure communication.
-Various exercises deal with declarative and programmatic security techniques in JEE, while both transport-layer and end-to-end security of web services is discussed.
-The use of all components is presented through several practical exercises, where participants can try out the discussed APIs and tools for themselves.
+Besides introducing the security components of Standard Java Edition, this course addresses security issues concerning Java Enterprise Edition (JEE) and web services.
+The discussion of specific services is preceded by the foundations of cryptography and secure communication.
+Various exercises cover declarative and programmatic security techniques in JEE, while both transport-layer and end-to-end security of web services are discussed.
+The use of all components is presented through several practical exercises, allowing participants to try out the discussed APIs and tools themselves.

-The course also goes through and explains the most frequent and severe programming flaws of the Java language and platform and web-related vulnerabilities.
+The course also covers and explains the most frequent and severe programming flaws of the Java language and platform, as well as web-related vulnerabilities.
 Besides the typical bugs committed by Java programmers, the introduced security vulnerabilities cover both language-specific issues and problems stemming from the runtime environment.
-All vulnerabilities and the relevant attacks are demonstrated through easy-to-understand exercises, followed by the recommended coding guidelines and the possible mitigation techniques.
+All vulnerabilities and the relevant attacks are demonstrated through easy-to-understand exercises, followed by recommended coding guidelines and possible mitigation techniques.

 Participants attending this course will